geminerald/bugzapp/README.md

 ### User Goals

 * Create bug reports and track them to resolution.
-* Update bug reports.
 * A visually appealing and straightforward design.
 * A fully responsive service that operates the same across all devices.
-* Have an overview of currently reported issues or historical data.
+* Have an overview of currently reported issues.

 ### Site Owner Goals